samudra-ajri/node-broilerplate/README.md

 # node-broilerplate
-Broiler plate for Nodejs, Express and MongoDB with JWT authentication
+Broiler plate for REST Api with Nodejs, Express, MongoDB and JWT

 ## How to Run
 - open `package.json` change your needs.